How to Teach Kids How to Have Respect in Relationships

 Show Don’t Tell

 Be Reliable and Accountable.
 Respect for others means doing what you said you’ll do.
 You may do your best to follow through on the promises made to your employer and your partner, but what about your children?
 When you make a promise that you’ll take your child to the park, do you keep that promise?
-Children deserve the same respect you give your work and spouse but are often given secondary status.
+Children deserve the same mutual respect you give your work and spouse but are often given secondary status.
 By showing them you care enough about them to be reliable, you are giving them a model to follow in their own lives.

 Teach Respect For Yourself

 In addition to the behaviors above, you can teach this lesson by helping your child gain independence, problem-solving skills, and decision-making skills.
 As children grow, they become less reliant on their parents and need to gain the ability to learn and make the right choices for themselves.
 While it may be hard, you shouldn’t jump into every tough situation they face.
-When your child faces a problem, the best course of action is to speak with your child about the problem and work with them to find a solution.
+When your young child faces a problem, the best course of action is to speak with your child about the problem and work with them to find a solution.
 When you don’t automatically solve the problem for them, you encourage them to think of the options and consequences before acting.
-They will now have the confidence and tools to work through issues themselves and won’t look for others to solve their problems.
+They will now have the confidence and tools to work through issues themselves in a positive way, and won’t look for others to solve their problems.